-This practicum provides learners with the opportunity to begin integrating theory and practice in the provision of support services to people with disabilities.
+This practicum gives learners the opportunity to begin integrating theory and practice in the provision of support services to people with disabilities.
 Learners are placed in community and agency settings and supervised by agency staff.
 Weekly seminars provide opportunity for reflection and the integration of theory and practice.

-Pre- or co-reauisite: DAST1101 and nine credits
+Pre-requisite: DAST1101 Pre- or co-: 9 credits